ogregorio/fullstack-afiliados/README.md

 3. **Interfaces Layer (Presentation and API):**
    - Represents the user interface or external communication interfaces (APIs).
 This layer does not contain business logic but only directs user requests to the appropriate use cases in the application layer.

-4. **Infrastructure Layer (Infra, Data, CrossCutting):**
+4. **Infrastructure Layer (Infra, Data, CrossCutting, Auth):**
-   - Contains implementation details, such as database access, external services, Dependency Injection configuration, and other infrastructure components.
+   - Contains implementation details, such as database access, authentication, external services, Dependency Injection configuration, and other infrastructure components.
 This layer is kept separate from the domain and application layers to ensure the independence and testability of the core application.

 By organizing different parts of the application into well-defined layers with clear separation of responsibilities, maintenance, evolution, and testing of the application are facilitated, while promoting a robust and scalable architecture.